MyPlate: National strategic partners

-Criticism and controversy
+Reception

 MyPlate was widely received as an improvement on the previous MyPyramid icon, which had been criticized as too abstract and confusing.
 The 50-percent emphasis on fruits and vegetables, as well as the simplicity and understandability of the plate image, were particularly praised.
 The Food Pyramid was not a strong guideline considering many individuals struggled incorporating it into their daily life.
 Many details such as the recommended daily intake were left out of this nutritional guideline which confused the general population.
 MyPlate was the revised version with a visual that made the recommendations very clear and easy to understand.

-Although MyPlate implements might contain dietary guidelines that are nutritional beneficial, it has occasional disadvantages.
+Although MyPlate implements might contain dietary guidelines that are nutritionally beneficial, it has occasional disadvantages.
 The guidelines fail to explain plate size, include snack recommendations, or give examples of healthy foods for each category.

 Some critics said the protein section is unnecessary, given that protein is available from other food groups, and Americans on average already eat enough; however, meat would not fit in any of the other food groups.
 The dairy section was criticized by some as similarly dispensable.
 An additional critique was that the icon is too simple, missing opportunities for additional dietary advice, such as distinctions between healthy and unhealthy proteins or guidance on good fats and bad fats.

-Reason magazine stated in an article from December 2022 that, "The federal government continues to be very bad at telling people what and how to eat." and further criticized the MyPlate program as also being poorly marketed in that fewer than 3 out of 4 polled Americans were aware of the program.
+Reason magazine stated in an article from December 2022 that, "The federal government continues to be very bad at telling people what and how to eat" and further criticized the MyPlate program as also being poorly marketed in that fewer than three out of four polled Americans were aware of the program.